izumidaye/psobb-custom-HUD/README.md

 this addon allows the user to build their own HUD, from within the game. it uses a lot of reworked code from other addons: Soly's Player Reader, Item Reader, and Monster Reader, Tornupgaming's XpBar, and Staphen's Kill Counter.

-this addon is not even close to complete; but it has most of the core features i wanted, with the notable exception of hp bars for monsters and party members, and positioning windows by anchoring them to screen regions. here is a list of features i plan to add before i'm done:
+this addon is not even close to complete; but it has most of the core features i wanted, with the notable exception of hp bars for monsters and party members. here is a list of features i plan to add before i'm done:

 * chat log
 * window transparency